 - Pests: Aphids, mealybugs, and spider mites can attack mint; spray these away with a strong blast of water or spray them with insecticidal soap.

 - Diseases: Mints are susceptible to verticillium wilt, mildew, and mint rust.
 Avoid overhead watering which can leave plants susceptible to fungal diseases.
-Remove diseased or dead stems and leaves form the bed before winter.
+Remove diseased or dead stems and leaves from the bed before winter.
 Replant the roots in a different spot.
 Mint rust is a fungal disease—the lower leaves will be speckled with orange; destroy the infected leaves and replant the roots in another spot.

 How to Harvest Mint

 - When to harvest: Pick mint leaves and sprigs as you need them throughout the growing season.
-Cut away flower stalks before they bloom for a sweeter taste.
+Cutaway flower stalks before they bloom for a sweeter taste.
 Cut the entire plant down to 2 or 3 inches above the soil at midseason and it will regrow for a second harvest.

 - How to harvest: Use a snip or scissors to cut off the top leaves and tips of branches or pinch off individual leaves for fresh use.
 For drying, cut stems 4 to 6 inches above the soil surface.